-The eggplant is kind of a controversial vegetable, some people love it, some people hate it.
+The eggplant is kind of a controversial vegetable, some people love it, and some people hate it.
 Wait, scratch that, I just read that eggplant is actually a fruit, a type of berry.
 That’s interesting, never thought of it as a fruit.
 Anyway.

 It is not easy to make eggplant delicious.
 Why?
 It is similar to how you handle meat or tofu.
 All of them including eggplants have a fairly neutral taste (aka taste like nothing) without proper seasoning they are bleh.
 However, with the right combination of spices, herbs, marinade, or sauce they can be turned into a delicious dish.

 Why is this eggplant dip so delish?
 We chose the combination of spices and ingredients to make it